 Figure 1 represents the communication between cloud and IoT devices.

-In on side, this centralized architecture has some advantages for IoT devices which some of them are:
+In one side, this centralized architecture has some advantages for IoT devices, some of which are:

 High computational power.
 IoT devices can have access to unlimited computational power for accomplishing heavy tasks like ML.

 High Storage Capacity.
 IoT devices have limited storage capacity, in order to save data for long/short time, they will send data to the cloud.

 Scalable.
 There is no limitation for a number of devices.

 Security.
 Cloud providers provide high security for data by saving them in different zones.